 The foundation of the next great paradigm shift in scientific thinking is the realization of the following.
 All material substance including what we call energy has mass, since it is affected by gravity.
 Therefore energy is nothing more than varying sizes of sub atomic particles of matter in motion.

+How can I make a statement like this with such certainty?
+Here is how.
 The gravity produced by black holes attracts everything including all forms of what we now call energy.
-Therefore, what we previously considered to be a completely different entity, is now proven to possess the same major characteristic which defines matter.
-That characteristic is mass.
-We know that everything called energy is moving.
-With this observation, the logical hypothesis could reasonably be that all energy is nothing more than very small sub atomic particles in motion.
+Therefore, what we previously considered to be a completely different entity, is now proven to possess the same major characteristic which defines all matter.
+That characteristic is gravitational attraction to other masses in space.
+We also know that everything called energy is moving.
+With these two observations, is it out of the realm of logical thinking to purpose that anything attracted by gravity has substance and therefore is also matter?
+Would it not also be logical to conclude that so called energy releases are nothing more than very tiny subatomic particles of matter in motion?
 If this is true, then every material phenomenon in the entire cosmos should become a proof or disproof of what I am hypothesizing here.
 Follow me down this road, with this thought in mind, and let's see where it leads.